alexkisielewicz/travel-shutter/README.md

 ## Disclaimer

-- Photo Adventures Website was created for educational purpose only.
+- Travel Shutter Website was created for educational purpose only.